blastjax/budget-manager/README.md

 ## Deploying to EC2

 [`.github/workflows/deploy.yml`](.github/workflows/deploy.yml) runs on every push to `main` (or manual dispatch).
-It first runs [`checks.yml`](.github/workflows/checks.yml) (web typecheck + lint + production build, backend compile + app import); only if those pass does it SSH in, `git pull --ff-only`, rebuild, and restart the stack.
+It builds the API and web images on GitHub-hosted runners and pushes them to GHCR, then deploys via **AWS SSM** (no SSH/port 22 required): it `git pull --ff-only`s on the instance, pulls the new images, and restarts the stack.
 It then waits for both containers to report **healthy** and fails the job otherwise, so a red run means "not deployed" rather than "deployed and broken".
-Deploys are serialized via a `concurrency` group, and the image is built on the instance — no registry involved.
+Deploys are serialized via a `concurrency` group.

 One-time setup on the EC2 instance:
 1. Clone this repo and create `.env` (see `.env.example`) at the path you'll use below, including `WEB_PORT=80` and a `NEXT_PUBLIC_API_URL` that points at the instance's public address (not `127.0.0.1` — that build arg is baked into the browser bundle, so it must be reachable from the visitor's machine, not just from the instance).
 2. Install Docker + the Compose plugin, and run `docker compose up -d` once by hand to confirm it works.
+3. Ensure the SSM agent is running and the instance has an IAM role allowing it, and that the GitHub Actions role (`vars.AWS_DEPLOY_ROLE_ARN`, assumed via OIDC) can call `ssm:SendCommand` / `ssm:GetCommandInvocation` on it.
-3. Ensure the deploy user has passwordless `sudo` (the workflow runs `sudo chown -R 1000:1000 data`, because the api container runs unprivileged as uid 1000 and the `data/` bind mount keeps host ownership — a directory left behind by an older root-run container would otherwise be unwritable).
+4. The deploy script runs as root via SSM and needs passwordless access to `chown -R 1000:1000 data`, because the api container runs unprivileged as uid 1000 and the `data/` bind mount keeps host ownership — a directory left behind by an older root-run container would otherwise be unwritable.

 ### Before exposing this publicly